kaistmm/Metric-UD-KWS/README.md

 ---
 ### Data preparation
-This code is implemented for mono (single-channel) 16kHz audios.
+This code is implemented for mono (single-channel) audios in 16kHz.
 If you need to resample your audios, please utilize [ffmpeg](https://ffmpeg.org).
 #### LibriSpeech Keywords
 Please find the LibriSpeech Keyworkds(LSK) [here]().
 #### Google Speech Commands